 The Cocomelon logo is childish and cheerful.
 Designed as a friendly character, it appeals to little ones.
 The emblem invites you to experience new sensations and learn in a light song form.

-Cocomelon’s origins date back to 2006, when Jay Jeon and his wife created the YouTube channel ThatsMEonTV.
-Initially, the channel served as an educational tool for their children.
-With a background in animation and cinematography, Jay produced simple instructional videos using basic 2D animation to teach fundamental skills to kids.
+Cocomelon began in 2006, when Jay Jeon and his wife created the YouTube channel ThatsMEonTV as an educational project for their children.
+Jeon had a background in animation and filmmaking, so the first videos used basic 2D animation to teach letters, numbers, and early learning skills through short, simple stories.

-2013, the channel was renamed ABC Kid TV to reflect its educational focus.
-Around this time, the content evolved from simple animations to more advanced 3D-animated music videos.
-Working from their home in California, the couple steadily enhanced the quality of the animation and music.
+In 2013, the channel was renamed ABC Kid TV to match its educational focus.
+Around the same time, the format moved from basic animations to 3D musical videos.
+The couple still worked from their home in California.
+Still, the channel’s animation, songs, and production quality gradually improved as the audience expanded.

 Meaning and History

-The Cocomelon logos embody the idea of the channel’s gradual progression from a hobby to a multimillion-viewer portal, which has brought fortune to the founders’ family.
+The Cocomelon logos embody the channel’s gradual progression from a hobby to a multimillion-viewer portal, which has brought fortune to the founders’ family.
 Each sign marks a successive stage, moving from the private to the common and then to the original.
 The modern logo is unique and exclusive, distinguishing the portal amidst thousands of children’s content.
-Rebranding is associated with rethinking concepts and changing names.
+Rebranding involves rethinking concepts and changing names.
 Three logos represent three different channel names.

 What is Cocomelon?

-It’s an internet channel on YouTube offering English-language educational songs and rhymes for toddlers up to 3 years old.
+It’s a YouTube channel offering English-language educational songs and rhymes for toddlers up to 3 years old.
 It teaches numbers, colors, letters, shapes, and other age-appropriate content.
 The page has 159 million subscribers.
 The franchise includes a website, social media pages, and a specialized store with children’s products featuring the channel’s characters.

 2006 – 2013